Bastia: Geography

 In terms of geography, Bastia is defined by its position between the sea and the mountain.
-The city is located on the Eastern side of the "Serra di Pignu", a 960 m mountain (see photo opposite).
+The city is on the Eastern side of the "Serra di Pignu", a 960 m mountain (see photo opposite).
 This steep mountain and several hills in the city shape a relief typical of the Cap Corse.
 This pronounced landscape caused the city to develop mostly on a coastal band about 1.5 km wide, which is a very limited part of the 19.38 km² that the commune has.

 Above all, Bastia is a port, and the sea has of course a significant role in the spatial organization of the city.
 Bastia possesses nowadays three different ports.
-The old port ("Vieux Port" in French and "Portu Vechju" in Corsican), located in a remarkable and narrow cove, offers good natural shelter against the climatic hazards of the Mediterranean Sea.
+The old port ("Vieux Port" in French and "Portu Vechju" in Corsican), in a remarkable and narrow cove, offers good natural shelter against the climatic hazards of the Mediterranean Sea.
 Thus, it was at the core of the initial development of the city.
 Nowadays, many pleasure and fishing boats are still there, but it is not as economically vital than the other more modern ports, although its touristic and aesthetic charm almost makes the old port the official emblem of the city.
-In fact, many cafés, bars and restaurants have moved to its docks to which access is granted by the city for pedestrians only during summer evenings.
+In fact, many cafés, bars and restaurants have moved to its docks to which access is now pedestrian.

-A bit more to the north is located the commercial and ferry port.
+A bit more to the north is the commercial and ferry port.
 As a major economic asset of the city, the "port de commerce" is the pulse of the city.
 It is even more so during the summer when ferry arrivals and departures of thousands of passengers and cars can sometimes cause long traffic jams along the north–south axis, the national road RN193.
 In front of the commercial port, the large Saint-Nicolas square represents the heart of the city.
 Just north of the commercial port, the Toga marina, named after a city neighborhood, is a harbor for leisure boating activities like sailing and yachting.
 There are also some bars, restaurants and night clubs on its docks.

 Thus, Bastia is organized on a relatively narrow north–south axis which can make access to the city centre difficult under particular circumstances.
 Nowadays, the city centre is mainly composed of the "citadelle", the stronghold, also called Terra-Nova, with the Genoese Governors' Palace, the old port and port quarter and the market plaza, and finally the ensemble of buildings along the "Boulevard Paoli", the main commercial street of the city, which lies from the Justice Court to the Avenue Maréchal Sebastiani.

 During the last few decades, Bastia and its region have experienced a strong demographic growth, which has caused somewhat of a suburban crawl in the south of the city, because of the congestion of the city center.